Physics: Basic Statistical Physics and Quantum Statistics

 Course · 7.5 credits

-What has been just described constitutes the essence of the course in statistical mechanics, where starting from a microscopic description of matter,
+Welcome to the course "Basic Statistical Physics and Quantum Statistics".
+Here we present the essence of the course in statistical mechanics, starting from a microscopic description of matter:

 - the central concept of entropy is introduced,

 - a connection with thermodynamical quantities is established, and

 - paradigmatic systems such as the ideal (quantum and classical) gases are studied.

 The overall topic is truly fascinating, since it shows in a beautiful way how what we experience in everyday life naturally emerges from the behaviour of matter down at the fundamental space, time, and energy scales.

 The course is an elective component of the Bachelor’s programmes in science, and a compulsory component of a Bachelor of Science degree in Physics and of the Master of Science programme in Medical Physics.